 Final Bottom Line

 Although unlikely, residents can still be sued for malpractice.
-Don’t leave yourself susceptible for the possibility of a lawsuit as a resident!
+Don’t leave yourself susceptible to the possibility of a lawsuit as a resident!

 Clin Orthop Relat Res.
 2012 May; 470(5): 1379–1385.